 The European Space Agency just released an upgraded map of the universe’s distant cosmic microwave background radiation (CMB).
 Believing that looking so far away is the same as looking back in time, many conventional cosmologists consider this the same as looking back to a time just after the big bang.
-(See Distant Starlight for more information about problems with this notion.)
+(See Distant Starlight—The Anisotropic Synchrony Convention for more information about problems with this notion.)
 The latest findings change a few things and contain some surprises.

 The existence of cosmic background radiation was originally predicted as a consequence of the big bang model.
 Therefore, when CMB was actually discovered in 1965, the big bang model became the model of origins accepted by most cosmologists.

 Just what is CMB?
 Answers in Genesis astronomer Dr. Danny Faulkner explains:

 The cosmic microwave background (CMB) supposedly arises from an era that took place about 400,000 years after the big bang, when matter had cooled to a temperature of approximately 3,000 K, which allowed electrons and protons to combine to form stable hydrogen atoms for the first time.
 Prior to this hypothetical “age of recombination,” photons of light could not travel far before they were absorbed by the electrons.
 This made the universe opaque.
 After this time, the universe would have been transparent, allowing photons to decouple from matter and pass mostly unhindered through space.
 Today, we see the radiation from the “age of recombination” coming from all directions after it had traveled billions of light-years, but since the universe has expanded about a thousandfold since, this distant radiation has cooled by a factor of a thousand to about 2.73 K.

 The big bang model has been modified to attempt to make it fit observation, and one necessary modification has be the idea of inflation.
 Dr. Faulkner states the following: